-Adopt Change work towards every child and young person having access to a safe, nurturing and stable family upbringing.
+Adopt Change works towards every child and young person having access to a safe, nurturing and stable family upbringing.
 We recognise the impact of childhood trauma, and provide a number of services and education so that children and families can be supported and thrive.
 We also work with government, sector and community to seek changes to legislation and policies to better provide for children and families.

 We recognise the importance of permanency for positive life outcomes.
 We support capacity building of families to ensure that vulnerable children are able to remain within their birth family where possible.
 When that is not possible or safe, we advocate for other permanent options, including adoption where appropriate.